mujahidazamcsm/tgcfwiki/Plugins.md

 ## Third-Party Plugins

-Third-party plugins are those which are developed by other engineers.
+Third-party plugins are those which are developed by other developers.
 They live in their own repositories.
 If you have built a `tgcf` plugin, then you can list them here.
 Just send me a message on [Telegram](https://telegram.me/aahnikdaw).

 Read the tutorial [How to write a plugin for `tgcf`](https://github.com/aahnik/tgcf/wiki/How-to-write-a-plugin-for-tgcf-%3F) for more information.